Opening Doors, Pan-European De-Institutionalisation Campaign

 The Opening Doors for Europe’s Children campaign aimed to strengthen families and end institutional care.

-The campaign was a partnership between 5 international organisations and networks: Eurochild, Hope and Homes for Children, the International Foster Care Organisation (IFCO), the European branch of the International Federation of Educative Communities (FICE Europe), and SOS Children’s Villages International.
+The campaign coordinated by Eurochild, was a partnership between 5 international organisations and networks: Eurochild, Hope and Homes for Children, the International Foster Care Organisation (IFCO), the European branch of the International Federation of Educative Communities (FICE Europe), and SOS Children’s Villages International.

 The campaign contributed to the prioritisation of child protection reforms and deinstitutionalisation in several countries: Bulgaria, Bosnia and Herzegovina, Croatia, Estonia, Latvia, Lithuania, Moldova, Romania and Ukraine.
 These countries are seeing fewer children placed in institutional care and increased provision of family-based foster.